EighteenZi/rocksdb_wiki/RocksJava-Basics.md

 RocksJava is a project to build high performance but easy-to-use Java driver for RocksDB.
+We try hard to keep RocksJava API in sync with RocksDB's C++ API, but it often falls behind.
+We highly encourage community contributions ... so please feel free to send us a Pull Request if you find yourself needing a certain API which is in C++ but not yet in Java.

 In this page you will learn the basics of RocksDB Java API.

 ## Getting Started
-To build RocksJava, the first thing is to specify the environment variable JAVA_HOME to where you install Java SDK.
+To build RocksJava, you first need to set your JAVA_HOME environment variable to point to the location where Java SDK is installed.
 Once JAVA_HOME is properly set, simply running `make rocksdbjava` will build the Java bindings for RocksDB:

 ```bash
 $ make rocksdbjava